-We have permission from the Next Big Step to share the following list.
-It’s part of an ongoing discussion that at least 10 long-term members of the intentional communities movement are involved in, about opportunities to foster the intentional community movement.
+We have permission from the Next Big Step to share a list from the collective wisdom of intentional community founders and advocates.
+It’s part of an ongoing discussion that at least 10 long-term members of the movement are involved in, about opportunities to foster the creation and well-being of residential intentional communities.
 This is not from an authoritative body, but an egalitarian discussion across communities of how ICs can progress toward a joint vision.
-ICmatch is considering how the variety of online platforms for intentional communities can serve to help coordinate the movement’s needs.
-One question from the ongoing discussion log is as follows:
+Considering how the variety of online platforms for intentional communities can serve to help coordinate the movement’s needs, one question from the ongoing discussion log is as follows:

 What could come from more coordinated effort among intentional communities?
 The Next Big Step sees possibilities such as these: